hpc-unibe-ch/hpc-unibe-ch.github.io/docs/getting-Started/account.md

 **Request for activation**

-To request the activation of your Campus Account, please send an email to [hpc@id.unibe.ch](mailto:hpc@id.unibe.ch) including:
+To request the activation of your Campus Account, please send a request via [https://serviceportal.unibe.ch/hpc](https://serviceportal.unibe.ch/hpc) including:

 * a brief description of what you want to use the cluster for
 * **your Campus Account username**